ksu-cs-textbooks/cis300/content/appendix/style/naming.md

 ### Classes, Structures, and Enumerations

 Use pascal case.
 If the name begins with "I", the following letter must not be capitalized, as this would look like an interface - see below.
 For an exception class, append the word "Exception".
-Make your names descriptive nouns or noun phrases without abbreviations.
+Make your names descriptive nouns or noun phrases without abbreviations (common abbreviations like "Min" are allowed).
 For example:

 ```c#
 public class AccountManager